Nablus: Fauzi volunteers journey to the heart of the West Bank

-The first stop on our trip was Jacob’s Well, a location from the Gospels (John 4) where Jesus stops to drink and speak with a Samaritan woman.
+Jacob’s Well, a location from the Gospels (John 4) where Jesus stops to drink and speak with a Samaritan woman.
 The Well today is in the basement of a large Greek Orthodox church, and visitors are welcome to lower a bucket into the nearly 20-meter deep opening and drink for themselves.

 Exiting the church grounds, the next stop on our pilgrimage was the Tomb of Joseph, son of Israel.
 It is only about a 20-minute walk from the Well, but thankfully volunteer Heather as an Arabic language student was able to ask for directions.
 Once at the Tomb, we were met by Palestinian police officers who opened the fence around the site without any problems.
 This is a politically contended site inside the borders of the West Bank, and many Israelis are forced to visit with army escorts, so it was pretty well-guarded.

-It is a modest tomb, similar in design to Rachel’s Tomb in Bethlehem.
+Rachel’s Tomb in Bethlehem.
 No pictures are allowed inside, but the officers were still very kind and courteous to us Westerners.
 In fact, after our 15-minute visit, one of them offered to show us one of the main archaeological sites of the city, a place called “Tel-Balata.”
 Again, Heather and her Arabic came to the rescue, as the officer only spoke the local language.

 As we walked down the road through the community, a man sitting outside his home called at us to come over to his house, asking if we’d like to see his sukkah (it was then the Festival of Sukkot).
 We soon found out that his name was Joseph, and that he was in fact a Samaritan priest, one of seven.
 He treated us to some homemade musakhan (a Palestinian dish with chicken, spices, onions, and oil), and then invited us to the Samaritan Sukkot service that evening.
 We happily obliged, and all walked over to the synagogue.